prebid/prebid.github.io/dev-docs/modules/index.md

 ## Real-Time Data Providers

-All of the modules that fall under the "Real-Time Data" category conform to a consistent set of publisher controls.
+All of the modules that fall under the Real-Time Data (RTD) category conform to a consistent set of publisher controls.
 The pub can choose to run multiple RTD modules, define an overall amount of time they're willing to wait for results, and even flag some of the modules as being more "important"